 The HFTs use their extremely fast speeds to take thousands of small positions every day across hundreds of stock symbols, often times taking even fractions of a penny as profit.
 The idea is that these small margins add up to big profit at the end of the day.
 As competition has increased in this niche HFT firms are finding it harder to reap the huge profits they once did.
 Many institutional players such as mutual funds have adopted the same algorithmic execution strategies of HFTs as well so it has become harder for these HFT scalpers to find the opportunity they once had.
 There are some indications that as volume increases HFT profits may return to previously high levels.

-Humans can still employ scalping strategies as hand traders, but to be profitable it is necessary to use more sophisticated tools than are typically offered by retail brokerages, such as mid-point execution and ultra high speed data feeds.
+Humans can still employ scalping strategies as hand traders, but to be profitable it is often necessary to use more sophisticated tools than are typically offered by retail brokerages, such as mid-point execution and ultra high speed data feeds.
 Humans must also pick their spots carefully as there is unlikely to be scalping opportunity present 100% of the day in a given security.
 A human scalper can even use HFT firms to his advantage if he understands where the opportunity to use these firms is.
-For example, having access to act as a trading partner to the market making HFT firms can give a trader much better execution than might be available on the LIT markets.
 The best execution with these transactions often takes place in the dark pools.

 Using dark pools a human scalper can even get better execution on the bid and offer than would be available with LIT markets and “take the spread” himself, and doing this a few times with large enough size can become very profitable.

 Some scalping strategies may involve watching for areas of support and resistance and using these areas as entries, assuming they will continue to hold or to enter a position as the price breaks a support or resistance level and catching the very short momentum push (created in part by HFT firms) that may occur as the price level breaks.